arsalanbardsiri/portfolio-rebuild/README.md

 # portfolio-rebuild

-Just a refreshed or working with nextjs
+Just a refresher on working with nextjs
 A practice for segment of it, not the portfolio-rebuild